-United Nations, "E-government Survey 2012, E-government for the people",2012 and Limbe Labs in Cameroon.
-In these hubs, technology entrepreneurs and investors can meet and develop innovative solutions for the most pressing issues in the region 138.
+According to Mobile Monday137 in the last two years, more than 50 mobile tech hubs have emerged in African capitals, including tech incubators and co-working spaces like the Hive Colab in Uganda, the iHub in Kenya, and Limbe Labs in Cameroon.
+In these hubs, technology entrepreneurs and investors can meet and develop innovative solutions for the most pressing issues in the region138.

-137 Madanmohan, R., "Mobile Africa Report 2011, Regional Hubs of Excellence and Innovation", MobileMonday, March 2011
+137 Madanmohan, R., "Mobile Africa Report 2011, Regional Hubs of Excellence and Innovation", MobileMonday, March 2011.

-Smertnik, H. "M4D: How the mobile phone becomes a tool for development.
+138 Smertnik, H. "M4D: How the mobile phone becomes a tool for development.
 Focus on the Republic of Kenya", University Paris 1 - Pantheon Sorbonne, 2012.